 Well no, it did not happen to me, nor disappointed me, because I had never really wanted to visit Paris.
 I was also aware that Paris is a large city, the most visited in the world.
 It’s true that the coldness of the Parisians and Paris metro can be discouraging sometimes.
-Is it insecure?
+Is it unsafe?
 I don’t think that more than any big city.
 Is it expensive?
-Well, there’s something for every budget. it’s less expensive than Vienna, in my humble opinion.
+Well, there’s something for every budget.
+It’s less expensive than Vienna, in my humble opinion.
 Worth it?
 Definitely.
 Would I come back?
 Absolutely, and indeed, I came back, this was the beginning of a fleeting romance with Paris.

 There is so much to see, 3 days in Paris is not near the ideal length for staying.
 If you want to have a look at what is going on in the city and visit some of the most emblematic points, it’s fine.
 But consider staying longer.

-I hope you enjoyed this narration of my experience in Paris, a destination that must be in any traveler’s bucket list.
+I hope you enjoyed this narration of my experience in Paris, a destination that must be on any traveler’s bucket list.
 Leave your comments below and if you liked it, I’d appreciate it if you share it on your social networks.
 Thanks and Bon Voyage!